Diesel locomotive Sik of the Dutch State Railways.

 exhaust noise and as a result railway workers and railway fans call

-them "Sikken" or "Sik" what means "Goat" in English.
+them "Sikken" or "Sik" which means "Goat" in English.
+Fifteen of

-Fifteen of these locomotives were delivered with mobile cranes.
+these locomotives were delivered with mobile cranes.
+After the

-After the original green livery later the yellow-grey colour scheme
+original green livery later the yellow-grey colour scheme was

-was applied.
-The diligent working horses made unremitting efforts
+applied.
+The diligent working horses made unremitting efforts when

-when operating throughout the Netherlands.
-In the second half of
+operating throughout the Netherlands.
+In the second half of the

-the 1990s, stricter safety regulations led to the decommission of
+1990s, stricter safety regulations led to the decommissioning of

 the remaining locomotives.
 Many of them are preserved or still in